 My intention in “daylighting” these streams (to borrow a term from the hydrologist), is to complete the circle: from the original Massachusett inhabitants, through Newton’s agrarian past, to today’s choices about our city’s future.
 Photographic details capture forensic evidence of these changes, both in the handiwork of those who have channeled, sequestered, dammed, or culverted the brooks and streams, and in those places where the streams still run, unimpeded, to the Charles.

-Borrowing freely from landscape traditions, in both photography and painting, helped me to see the links between these streams and a larger social and emotional topography.
+Borrowing freely from landscape traditions, in both photography and painting, helped me see the links between these streams and a larger social and emotional history.
 Although photographs make a poor substitute for time spent walking along, or sitting beside these waters, the abstraction of light and textures inherent in analog, black and white photography was a deliberate choice.
 Ultimately, these portraits of brooks and streams underscore the immanence of water as the driver of places and landscapes that refresh the human spirit.